 Help is within your reach.
 Drug rehab centers providing OxyContin addiction treatment know what to look for and how to help.
 Even a free outpatient drug rehab can even give support and information to friends and family members.
 Whether you consider an inpatient treatment program, a medical clinic or a free outpatient drug rehab, your health must come first.

 If you or someone you know shows signs of addiction, get help at an outpatient rehab for substance abuse.
 The rehab outpatient team takes you through the process that begins with drug detox and takes you through to relapse prevention.

 A Plan for Success

 Treatment covers all facets of the addiction problem.
 Oxycodone addiction treatment involves psychological, medical and nutritional aspects.
 It works to beat the addiction at the source.

-Our outpatient drug rehab centers that provide oxycodone addiction treatment in New York take specific steps that include:
+Our outpatient drug rehab centers that provide oxycodone addiction treatment take specific steps that include:

 - 1. Evaluation